sunnyny-hk/CSCI3100/README.md

   Initialize the package:
   npm install

-  Run the app:
+  Run the server on CUTime/:
+  npm run dev

-  npm start
+  Run the react app on CUTime/client/: npm start

   To Update File
   $ git add .